a2roger/backup/w4_data/readme.md

 Extend

 * Use [`match` and a regular expression](https://processing.org/reference/match_.html) to extract a specific value, like "Significant Wave Height"
-* Translate the buoy information into visualization (what could you do?)
+* Translate the buoy information into a visualization (what could you do?)
 * Query many buoys at regular intervals to create a combined visualization (see a list at [National Data Buoy Center](http://www.ndbc.noaa.gov/)).